mohnish-27/RTL-to-GDS-Synchronous-FIFO-ASIC/README.md

 ---

-## Applications of 8-Bit Up/Down Counter
+## Applications of Synchronous FIFO

 FIFOs are widely used in digital systems for buffering and data synchronization.